 Save $25 On Your Consultation!

-Arm Lift Recovery Process Like?
+What Is An Arm Lift Recovery Process Like?

 Arm lift surgery is an outpatient procedure, so patients will return home to recover.
 Following arm lift surgery, patients may experience moderate bruising, swelling, and redness in the treatment area, though an ice pack can be used to decrease any swelling.
 Discomfort may be controlled with medication.
 Internal stitches that have been placed will dissolve on their own, though a scar will occur from the armpit to the elbow.
 Most patients can return to their desk jobs once they have finished their pain medication.
 However, patients who have an active job are advised to dedicate three weeks of recovery before returning.
 Final results can be seen between six months to a year post-procedure.